Dartmoor Bridge Reserve: Enjoy Riverside Freedom Camping in Hawke’s Bay Countryside

 • Report any suspicious activities or fires to local authorities immediately.

-Fire bans are in place during dry conditions, so it's vital to stay informed about local restrictions.
+Fire bans may be enforced during dry conditions, so stay informed about local restrictions in Hawke’s Bay.

 Community Engagement

-While there aren't specific community events or partnerships highlighted, there's potential for collaboration with local tourism initiatives.
+While specific community events aren’t widely documented for the reserve, there is potential for collaboration with local tourism initiatives to enhance visitor experiences.

 Local Council Involvement